aeiche01/EcoSynthesisAI/README.md

 > **Note:** EcoSynthesisAI does *not* perform web searches or fetch papers.
 It assumes the user already has a curated list of papers (e.g., from Web of Science) and needs help organizing and understanding them.

-Because the tool runs entirely in your browser (client-side), your data and API keys remain private and never leave your computer.
+Although it was originally designed to assist with Ecology reviews, the tool is based entirely on Google's AI models and therefore should be applicable to any field of science.

 ## Why use EcoSynthesisAI?